 The best drinking games

-Everyone is equal at the Hütt'n - money, origin and social rank don't count.
+Everyone is equal at the hut – money, origins and social rank don’t count.
 As long as you're holding an alcoholic drink in your hands and euphorically singing along to the après-ski music, you're part of it.
-But there is also a lot of fun waiting for you away from the Alm.
+But there is also a lot of fun waiting for you away from the Alpine pasture.
 A little bit cottage magic you can too at home enjoy.
 At a Themenparty in your Living room or the gazebo – with fun drinking games comes every party really in motion.
 In the following we present them to you best games before.

-But beware: When consuming alcohol, everyone should know their limits.
+But, be careful: when consuming Alcohol Everyone should know their limits.
 If you can't do it anymore, then you can't do it anymore.

-A simple but extremely effective game.
+A simple but extremely effective one Game.
 Simply attach a hose to a standard funnel.
-One person lifts the funnel, the second puts the other end of the tube in their mouth.
-Pour the beer into the funnel - let's go.
-By raising the funnel, pressure is built up in the hose so that the liquid shoots out quickly and literally into the drinker.
+One person lifts the funnel, the second puts the other end of the tube in his mouth.
+Pour beer into the funnel and off you go.
+By lifting the funnel, pressure is built up in the hose so that the liquid quickly shoots out and into the drinker.

-The whole thing is also called beer bong, hose, accelerator or drinking machine.
-Beer bongs are particularly well known in connection with American college students' spring break rituals.
+The whole thing is also called a beer bong, hose, accelerator or drinking machine.
+Beer bongs are particularly well known in connection with spring break rituals among American students.

-If you like it professional here, you can install a ball valve between the hose and the funnel so that the beer does not flow directly through the hose.
+If you like things professional here, you can install a ball valve between the hose and the funnel so that the beer doesn't flow directly through the hose.

-Beer pong isn't just about drinking, it's also about skill.
-The game was developed in the USA between 1950 and 1960 and is suitable for two to six people divided into two teams.
+Beer pong is not just about drinking, but also about skill.
+The game was developed in the USA between 1950 and 1960 and is suitable for two to six people, divided into two teams.

-First, six, ten or 15 commercially available plastic cups (0.2 liters) must be placed on each side of a table in the form of a pyramid with the tip pointing towards the middle of the table.
-The amount of cups depends on the desired playing time.
+First, six, ten or 15 standard plastic cups (0.2 liters) must be placed on each side of a table in a pyramid shape with the tip towards the center of the table.
+The quantity of cups depends on the desired playing time.
 The back row of the pyramid should be no more than two centimeters from the edge of the table.

 Now you have to try to throw a table tennis ball into an opponent's cup.
 Each player must drink the cup that was hit by their opponent.
 The team that hits all the cups wins.
-However: once this team has started the match, the opponent has another chance to throw until he no longer hits a cup.
+However, if this team has started the match, the opponent has another chance to throw until they no longer hit a cup.